MyRoWARE/MyRoWARE/README.md

 **MyRoWARE/MyRoWARE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 👀 I’m interested in Web & Discord bot Development
+- 👀 I’m interested in web development & cyber security
-- 🌱 I’m currently learning React****
+- 🌱 I’m currently learning learning more about cyber security and programming
-- 💞️ I’m looking to collaborate on anything related to Web or Discord bot development
+- 💞️ I’m looking to collaborate on anything related to web development
 - 📫 You can reach me on my Discord: MyRoWARE#0001

 ### Currently Playing 🎧